European stocks recover from Covid lockdown fears

 Another notable performer of late is Uniphar, which was 3.7 per cent lower.

-After losing almost 5 per cent over the last four sessions, the FTSE 100 jumped as much as 1.2 per cent after the announcement, before closing 0.4 per cent higher.
+After losing almost 5 per cent over the past four sessions, the Ftse 100 jumped as much as 1.2 per cent after the announcement, before closing 0.4 per cent higher.

 British American Tobacco gained 4.1 per cent and Imperial Brands was up 3.2 per cent after RBC boosted its ratings to “outperform”.

-Premier Inn-owner Whitbread slipped 2.8 per cent after saying it plans to cut 6,000 jobs in its hotel and restaurant units due to the pandemic’s impact on the industry.
+Premier Inn-owner Whitbread slipped 2.8 per cent after saying it planned to cut 6,000 jobs in its hotel and restaurant units due to the pandemic’s impact on the industry.

 Danish shipping firm AP Moeller Maersk jumped 5.2 per cent after JPMorgan upgraded the company to “overweight”.